stevieb9/voxelab-aquila/README.md

 Cut a small piece of electrical tape, and place it over the 5v pin of the USB cable that connects to the Pi.

+## Configure iPhone app

+In OctoPrint, install the `OctoPod` notifications.

+In OctoPrint, install the `Obico for OctoPrint` plugin.

+Proceed through the Obico configuration.

+Install the `OctoPod` plugin from the App Store.

+Go to `Settings`.

+Click `Printers`.

+Click the `+` icon to add a new printer.

+Use the `The Spaghetti Detective` option.

+Proceed through the steps.

+Once done, you will be asked to authorize using a QR Code.
+In OctoPrint settings, go to `Printer`, `Application Keys` and generate a new App Key.
+This will result in a QR Code being displayed in the UI that you then capture with your phone.